agarwalvipin/open_cfa/docs/LOS/Economics/Reading 18.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The exam will test your ability to distinguish between nominal and real rates and to correctly calculate appreciation/depreciation.
+💡 CFA Exam Tip ✍️:The exam will test your ability to distinguish between nominal and real rates and to correctly calculate appreciation/depreciation.
 Always be clear about which currency is the base currency.
 If the `A/B` rate goes up, currency B has appreciated.

 </div>
 </div>